 Everyone loves a witch.
-Like the castles they are typically shown to inhabit, they’re a foundation of Halloween festivities – though, like many others on this list, they have darker historical roots in our culture.
-From film stills to 18th century engravings, witches of all characters, designs and forms can be seen in the Witches & Wizards lightbox.
+Like the castles they are typically shown to inhabit, they’re a foundation of Halloween festivities – though as with others on this list they have darker historical roots in our culture.
+From film stills to 18th century engravings, witches of all kinds can be seen in the Witches & Wizards lightbox.
 For a closer look at this Halloween archetype check our our 10 Baddest Witches blog post – a retrospective of Witches, fictional or otherwise from throughout history.

 Using a cutout of the original line art layered from the original background, the Witch appears to whizz across the screen on her broom.

 Halloween: Costume Inspiration a selection of costume inspiration highlights

 75 years of the ‘Baron of Blood’ A look back at the work of Canadian filmmaker, actor and author David Cronenberg

 Terror and Wonder 10 key elements of Gothic literature